bitovi/academy/src/ngrx/9-create-redirect-effects/create-redirect-effects.md

 ## Verify Implementation

-At this point, you should be able to login on the login page.
-Note that the `username` and `password`
+At this point, you should be able to login on the login page:

+> Note that authenication **DOES NOT** persist after a **page refresh**.
+This means that after you make code changes while serving the application, you will be signed out and will need to login again.
+Remember that the login page is located at `/`.

+The `LoginService.login()` method will throw an error if any of these cases are not met:

+1. `password` must be at least 6 characters

+2. `username` must be at least 3 characters

+3. `username` must be alphanumeric including hyphens or underscores

+_When one of these requirements aren't met, an error is thrown and an error is logged in the console in red text._

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-redirect-effects).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-api-effects...create-redirect-effects) on GitHub.
+> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-redirect-effects).
+You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-api-effects...create-redirect-effects) on GitHub.